 Traditional vs. Flexible

-You'll notice a screw on the top of both products.
-This screws into your camera and holds it in place when you're shooting from the tripod.
+There's often a screw on the top of your tripod which attaches to your camera to hold it in place.
 The underside of most professional-grade cameras has a screw hole just for this purpose, but smartphones can use the following adapter:

 Never underestimate how certain types of light can improve (or hinder) your product photography.
 Remember, buyers get the best look at an item in person, where they can see everything they need to before purchasing.
 The right lighting arrangement helps you reveal those critical decision-making product features when all website visitors have to go on is a photo.